VisualDudek/reflex_playground/README.md

 - `reflex init --template reflex-chat`
     - No template know for version 0.8.20
     - Please use `reflex login` to access the `reflex-chat' template

+# Takeaway
+vim-mode when using fold on code block: Use `gj` and `gk` instead of `j` and `k` They move visually, not logically — this does not enter folds, so they stay closed.

+Jump to next / previous paragraph: Use `{` and `}`.
+A paragraph is separated by blank lines.